When You Come Back to Me Again

 "When You Come Back to Me Again" is a song co-written and recorded by American country music artist Garth Brooks.
 The other writer on the song was Jenny Yates.
 The song was recorded for the movie Frequency.
-It was then released in May 2000 as the lead single from the album, Scarecrow.
 Trisha Yearwood, who later became Brooks' wife, provides harmony vocals.
 The song reached number 21 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts and peaked at number 23 on the Canadian RPM Country Tracks chart.
 It was nominated for Best Original Song at the 58th Golden Globe Awards.

 Background and writing

 The song is a ballad, penned, in part about Brooks' mother's death.
 He told Billboard magazine that the song is about lighthouses in his life.
 Brooks said, "that lighthouse is my mother, that lighthouse is also those people you played live to, that lighthouse is also the music because the music is like the air or the water, it simply is."